25 Known Limitations

 Marks

-Aesthetic Consumed on Silently no-op on
+Aesthetic Consumed on Silently ignored on

 :size (column ref) lay-point every other lay-*